 Between Messina and Catania, the charm, the beauty, the lure of the “Gorges”, famous all over the world.
 About 50 km of river channel, with unique and unusual natural features.
-Geological and geothermal events of considerable intensity have determined the structure of the current basalts.
-It seems that in prehistoric times the river ran over clay sediments; then huge volcanic eruptions channelled a liquid magma into the river bed, which made it sink into the clayish segments, resulting in the current basalt colonnades.
+Geological and geothermal events of considerable intensity have set the structure of the current basalts.
+It seems that in prehistoric times the river ran over clay sediments; then huge volcanic eruptions channelled a liquid magma into the river bed, which made it sink into the clayish segments, resulting into the current basalt colonnades.
 The apotheosis of these spectacular natural sculptures is located in Motta Camastra – contrada Larderia.

 5 minutes from the entrance is the free communal entrance for access to use of the (dry) gorges above.
 A botanical route that allows us to enjoy the park without descending on the river.